 Care for Creation

 Scripture tells us that God is clearly revealed in the beauty of his Creation.
 Being immersed in nature is one of the primary ways to know our Creator and to allow ourselves to be known by Him.
 As students enter into an intimate relationship with the created world, they come to understand the importance of preserving it.
 Life in the wilderness emphasizes the value of living simply.
 Students explore together the realities of simplicity as the key to sustainability.

 The wilderness encourages us to slow down and spend time in deep thought.
 Students have the opportunity to step away from the busyness and noise of modern life and spend time going deeper in their faith.
 Students reflect, not in isolation, but in a community that helps to mirror God’s light to each other so that each student can understand how to maximize their gifts and overcome their weaknesses

 The total number of students is limited to a maximum of 12.
-Gordon students majoring in Recreation and Leisure Studies will be given preference for the program.
-However other Gordon College students and students from other colleges are welcome to apply.
-Non-Gordon students have participated in past semesters, using it as a study abroad opportunity.
+Gordon students majoring in Recreation, Sport and Wellness will be given preference.
+However, students of any major are welcome and the program has included students from almost every major at Gordon.
+We welcome Non-Gordon students who use the semester as a study abroad opportunity.

 All participants should be able to:

-The W.I.L.D.
-Semester in Outdoor Education utilizes a format of "block" classes which provides students an opportunity to focus and interact with one subject at a time.
-Most courses utilize extensive field opportunities as well as an exciting slate of guest lecturers and experts in the field as well as visits to other adventure programs around New England.
+The semester utilizes a format of "block" classes which provides students an opportunity to focus and interact with one subject at a time.
+Courses utilize extensive field opportunities as well as an exciting slate of guest lecturers and experts in the field as well as visits to other adventure programs around New England.

 Students earn 16 credits, taking the following courses:

-This program is offered every Fall semester.
-Application is online.
-Applications are now being accepted for the Fall 2013 W.I.L.D.
+This program is offered every Fall semester and the application is online.
+Applications are now being accepted for the Fall 2017 W.I.L.D.
 Semester.

 Included in the costs are: